 The offboarding activities mentioned above, while not particularly complex, can be time-consuming and easy to miss if completed manually.
 This can lead to potential disappointment or bad feelings on behalf of your former employee, as well as additional time and resources spent by the business.

-Rather than just a digital exit checklist, you can create your own automated employee offboarding workflow in KiSSFLOW.
+Rather than just a digital exit checklist, you can create your own automated employee offboarding workflow in Kissflow HR Cloud.
 Starting with our readymade offboarding template, you can detail all the unique tasks that need to be accomplished, assign them to individuals, and make sure that you never miss a step.

-The employee offboarding checklist process is just one of many HR processes you can create inside KiSSFLOW to build your own suite of automated processes.
+The employee offboarding checklist process is just one of many HR processes you can create inside Kissflow HR Cloud to build your own suite of automated processes.

-The employee offboarding process can sometimes be neglected by organizations too busy with more value-adding activities relating to current employees.
-But, by using KiSSFLOW’s clear-cut technology, you can automate many of the otherwise laborious, manual tasks to make the whole process smoother and easier for all parties.
+The offboarding process can sometimes be neglected by organizations too busy with more value-adding activities relating to current employees.
+But, by using Kissflow’s HR Cloud clear-cut technology, you can automate many of the otherwise laborious, manual tasks to make the whole process smoother and easier for all parties.